canonical/k8s-snap/docs/proposals/001-k8s-status.md

 We should be explicit that this field is only meant to be informative, users should not try to programmatically parse it to extract meaningful information about the feature.

+In case things are working as expected, the message could be empty (such that the output of `k8s status` remains concise).

 It is out-of-scope for this proposal to provide any sort of _structured_ fields into the output of `k8s status` command.